Skip Navigation

 Social engineering

-Since social engineering relies on human error and trust, it can effectively target even well-secured organizations, making it a persistent and challenging threat to mitigate.
+We mentioned social engineering last year and it stands true still.
+Since social engineering relies on human error, it can effectively target even well-secured organizations, making it a persistent and challenging threat to mitigate.

 The future of cybersecurity: Trends, threats, and more